IU's software agreement with Adobe

 About the agreement

-Note: For a complete list of Adobe software available through the agreement and how to obtain it, see Software available through the Adobe agreement
+Note: For a complete list of Adobe software available through the agreement and how to obtain it, see About Adobe software at IU.

 In November 2008, Indiana University entered into an unprecedented Education Enterprise License Agreement (ELA) with Adobe Systems Inc. to provide Adobe products at no cost to the IU community.
 As a higher education pilot for Adobe, the enterprise-wide agreement leverages IU's capabilities in software distribution, support, and training, and advances teaching, learning, and research goals noted in IU's IT Strategic Plan, Empowering People.